Alex Verdugo Preview, Player Props: Red Sox vs. Yankees

-Alex Verdugo -- with an on-base percentage of .286 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the New York Yankees, with Gerrit Cole on the mound, on August 19 at 1:05 PM ET.
+The Boston Red Sox, including Alex Verdugo (.282 on-base percentage in past 10 games, 59 points below season-long percentage), take on starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-In his last appearance, he collected two extra-base hits (3-for-5 with two doubles) against the Yankees.
+In his last game he had a hitless showing (0-for-4) against the Yankees.

 Alex Verdugo Game Info & Props vs. the Yankees